Article Revised 08/24/23

 Under what circumstances do hospitals use aromatherapy and essential oils?

 Another use for essential oils in hospital settings is for the reduction of anxiety and stress during MRI scans.
-Because the majority of MRI machines are enclosed, many patients experience feelings of claustrophobia, which can lead to a range of emotions and reactions, from mild stress to outright panic attacks.
-In order for and MRI to be completed successfully, patients must lie still for an extended amount of time -- anywhere from 15 to 90 minutes.
+Because most MRI machines are enclosed, many patients experience claustrophobia, which can lead to a range of emotions and reactions, from mild stress to outright panic attacks.
+For an MRI to be completed successfully, patients must lie still for an extended amount of time -- anywhere from 15 to 90 minutes.

 Aromatherapy for Mammography

-On a related note, there has been an increase in the number of imaging centers using aromatherapy inhalers or essential oil patches -- even diffused essential oils -- to make women more relaxed while undergoing mammograms.
-While mammograms are an important part of the early detection of breast cancer, many women are made so anxious by the procedure that they end of avoiding them entirely.
+On a related note, there has been an increase in the number of imaging centers using aromatherapy inhalers or essential oil patches to make women more relaxed while undergoing mammograms.
+While mammograms are an important part of the early detection of breast cancer, many women are made so anxious by the procedure that they end up avoiding them entirely.
 Aromatherapy formulated to reduce stress and anxiety can make women more comfortable, and therefore, more likely to return regularly for future scans as that fear and anxiety is reduced.

-While on the subject of women’s health, it’s important to note that essential oils have been used to assist birthing mothers for centuries, and the more recent popularity of birthing centers and family-centered birthing rooms have made aromatherapy even more in demand.
-It’s become common to find essential oils for anxiety, nausea and pain reduction in these environments all over the world, especially for those mothers who wish to give birth without the use of epidurals or pain medication.
+It’s important to note that essential oils have been used to assist birthing mothers for centuries.
+The more recent popularity of birthing centers and family-centered birthing rooms has made aromatherapy even more in demand.
+It’s become common to find essential oils for anxiety, nausea, and pain reduction in these environments, especially for mothers who wish to give birth without the use of epidurals or pain medication.

 Aromatherapy in Dialysis and Chemotherapy Infusion Centers